limirs/GeoExplorer/README.md

 Data preparation:

-Please follow the repo of [GOMAA-Geo](https://github.com/mvrl/GOMAA-Geo) to do the data preprocessing for the Masa, xBD and MM-GAG datasets.
+Please follow the repo of [GOMAA-Geo](https://github.com/mvrl/GOMAA-Geo) and [AirLoc] (https://github.com/aleksispi/airloc) to do the data preprocessing for the Masa, xBD and MM-GAG datasets.
 For the SwissView dataset, please download the images from the Huggingface Repo [SwissView](https://huggingface.co/datasets/EPFL-ECEO/SwissView).